dataforgoodfr/12_taxobservatory/README.md

 python3 -m pip install git+https://github.com/dataforgoodfr/12_taxobservatory.git
 ```

+## Download the reports locally

+To download the reports, you can use the script `collecte/pdf_downloader.py`.
+You will need a [Google API key](https://developers.google.com/custom-search/v1/introduction) as well as a search engine ID (or [CX code](https://www.google.com/cse/all)).

 ## Running the pipeline from the command line

 To run the pipeline from the command line, once installed, you can invoke the